Google Sheets Calendar Template for 2023 (Top 10 List)

 3. Now, write the month’s first date under the month’s first day.

-4. Now, press Ctrl, click on the cell, and drag your cursor to autofill the days in the month.
+4. Now, press Ctrl, select the cell, and drag your cursor to autofill the days in the month.

 This will complete the basic structure of the Google Sheets calendar.
 Feel free to format the calendar according to your needs, add other elements like cell fill color borders, and resize some important cells to make sure they stand out.
 You can also use conditional formatting to ensure that cells filled with specific events stand out while the empty cells stay white.